I don’t think I need to say that life as a grad student is hard… but I did anyway.

 I hope my explanation of wellness provides a framework you can use to think about how your holistic life influences your life as a scientist!

 What areas are you interested in developing?
-How are you working toward wellness now?
+How are you working toward wellness as a scientist now?